lebenebou/NonStandradLibrary/README.md

 # C++ Data Structures

-Data structures implemented in C++ as cleanly and correctly as possible.
+Data structures implemented in C++ as cleanly and as correctly as possible.